-In the last decades, a variety of optical instruments has been developed to image and quantify plankton in situ (Benfield et al., 2007).
-The factors that typically differentiate the available plankton imaging technologies are the size fraction of the observed organisms, illumination type, resolution of collected images/video, depth rating, deployment mode (e.g., autonomous, towed, CTD-mounted) and towing speed.
-Examples of instruments include the autonomous Underwater Vision Profiler (UVP5; Picheral et al., 2010), the Lightframe On-sight Key species Investigations (LOKI; Schulz et al., 2009) and towed plankton recorders (ISiiS; Cowen and Guigand 2008; for review see Benfield et al., 2007).
-These instruments can be deployed from ships of opportunity and collect detailed information on fine-scale distribution and diversity patterns of particles and plankton.
-The data reveal biological patterns on a global scale (Kiko et al., 2017) and of previously underappreciated plankton species (Biard et al., 2016).
-More recently, optical (and acoustic) instruments have been combined with autonomous gliders, rapidly increasing spatial resolution (Ohman et al. 2019).
+In the last decades, a variety of optical instruments has been developed to image and quantify plankton in situ (Ben-

+- field et al., 2007).
+The factors that typically differentiate the available plankton imaging technologies are the size fraction of the observed organisms, illumination type, resolution of collected images or video, depth rating, deployment mode (e.g., autonomous, towed, CTD-mounted), and towing speed. - Examples of instruments include the autonomous Underwater Vision Profiler (UVP5; Picheral et al., 2010), the Lightframe On-sight Key species Investigations (LOKI; Schulz et al., 2010) and towed plankton recorders (ISiiS(2006); Cowen and Guigand, 2008; for a review, see Benfield et al., 2007). - These instruments can be deployed from ships of opportunity and collect detailed information on fine-scale distribution and diversity patterns of particles and plankton.
+The data reveal biological patterns on a global scale (Kiko et al., 2017) and of previously underappreciated plankton species - (Biard et al., 2016).
+More recently, optical (and acoustic) instruments have been combined with autonomous gliders and rapidly increasing spatial resolution (Ohman et al., 2019).

 Various towed camera platforms have been developed that can obtain video transect observations above the deep sea floor.
-Examples are the TowCam (WHOI), the DTIS (Deep Towed Imaging system, NIWA), the WASP vehicle (Wide Angle Seafloor Photography), OFOS (Ocean Floor Observation System, GEOMAR), and the more recent version OFOBS (Ocean Floor Observation and Bathymetry System; Purser et al., 2018).
-All these instruments are used for video or photo transects of the seafloor, with a downward looking camera, and typically a set of lasers for size reference.
-However, published descriptions of optical systems, other than ROVs and submersibles, that visualize macrozooplankton and micronekton (>1 cm) in the water column undisturbed by a filtering device or cuvette are, to the best of our knowledge, restricted to one (Madin et al., 2006).
-The Large Area Plankton Imaging System (LAPIS) is the only towed system that was developed for the documentation of larger organisms in the water column (Madin et al., 2006).
-LAPIS visualizes organisms between 1 and 100 cm, it combines a high-resolution color digital CCD camera using progressive scanning interline-transfer technology with flashing strobes, and it is towed at 1 knot via a fibre optic wire.
-LAPIS collects still images, illumination is sideways, and organisms have to enter an illuminated volume to be visualized.
-Deployments in the Southern Ocean enabled the reconstruction of depth distributions of the pelagic fauna (salps, medusae) but also allowed some behavior observations, e.g. the moulting of krill (Madin et al., 2006).
+Examples are the TowCam (WHOI), the DTIS (Deep

+- Towed Imaging system, NIWA), the WASP vehicle (Wide Angle Seafloor Photography), OFOS (Ocean Floor Observation System, GEOMAR), and the more recent version OFOBS (Ocean Floor Observation and Bathymetry System; - Purser et al., 2018).
+All these instruments are used for video or photo transects of the seafloor, with a downward looking camera and typically a set of lasers for size reference.
+However, published descriptions of optical systems, other than ROVs and submersibles that visualize macrozooplankton and - micronekton (> 1 cm) in the water column undisturbed by a filtering device or cuvette are, to the best of our knowledge, restricted to one (Madin et al., 2006).
+The Large Area Plankton Imaging System (LAPIS) is the only towed system that was developed for the documentation of larger organ isms in the water column (Madin et al., 2006).
+LAPIS visualizes organisms between 1 and 100 cm, it combines a high-resolution color digital CCD(1) camera using progressive have to enter an illuminated volume to be visualized.
+Deployments in the Southern Ocean enabled the reconstruction of depth distributions of the pelagic fauna (salps, medusae) but also allowed some behavior observations, e.g., the molting of krill (Madin et al., 2006).
 More publications of data collected with LAPIS are unavailable to our knowledge.
-Other than LAPIS, we wanted to develop a towed pelagic observation system that collects video during horizontal transects (with forward projected light), in a similar way as pelagic ROV video transects, in order to document behaviour in addition to diversity, species-specific distribution and abundance data of pelagic fauna.
-The functional requirements for the instrument were the ability to: (1) visualize organisms > 1 cm in waters down to 1000 m with high-definition video, (2) deploy the instrument from ships of opportunity in an autonomous or transmitting mode, (3) make it lightweight and practical so it can be deployed easily and safe with two deck persons and a winch operator, (4) enable correlation of observations with environmental parameters (S, T, O2) and other sensor data, and (5) make observations comparable to ROV video transects in other reference areas.
+In addition to LAPISCES, we wanted to develop a towed pelagic observation system that collects video during horizontal transects (with forward projected light), in a similar way to pelagic ROV video transects, in order to document behavior in addition to diversity, species-specific distribution, and abundance data of pelagic fauna.

+The functional requirements for the instrument were (1) the ability to visualize organisms > 1 cm in waters down to 1000 m with high-definition video, (2) the possibility of deploying the instrument from ships of opportunity in an autonomous or transmitting mode, (3) for it to be lightweight and practical so it can be deployed easily and safely with two deck persons and a winch operator, (4) to enable the correlation of observations with environmental parameters (S, T, 75 $O_2$ ) and other sensor data, and (5) to make observations comparable to ROV video transects in other reference areas.
 We present a description of the Pelagic In situ Observation System (PELAGIOS), examples of the kind of biological information it may gather, as well as biological discoveries that have resulted from deployments on research cruises in the eastern tropical North Atlantic.